 Member resources and benefits

-UnitedHealthcare differs their coverage in that the company provides extra benefits and unique rewards, encourages their customers to be healthy and allows access to the UHC mobile app.
+UnitedHealthcare differentiates its coverage by providing extra benefits and unique rewards, encouraging its customers to be healthy and allowing access to the UHC mobile app.

 UHC Baby Blocks is a program that rewards members for going to the doctor with their baby.
 Pregnant mothers and infants up to 15 months old can be enrolled by just confirming their membership and answering some simple health questions.
 Some typical rewards that enrollees can receive for participating include gift cards, baby gear, toys, books or child safety items.